kerbalnaut/Bookmarklets/README.md

 # Bookmarklets
 Fun bookmarklet
-Copy the code in the box and past it in bookmark url.
+Copy code then make a new page on your bookmark bar.
+Then take the code and paste it in to the url section.
+Then hit save.